-- Validate requirements, coordinating with SMEs and Requestor.

-- Review and analyze the enhancement/defect.
+- Validate requirements, coordinating with SMEs and Requestor. - Review and analyze the enhancement/defect.

 - Prepare applicable documentation for the change including:

 - o FDD

 - o TDD

-- o Business Process documents
+- Business Process documents

 - Training Materials

 - OLHP Procedures

 - Job Aids

 - Security/Role documentation

-- o Release Notes
+- Release Notes

 - Annotate projected release dates.

 - Document required activities for the change.

-- Execute required activities either by new development or by fixing existing code. - Update the enhancement/defect as it moves through the various teams and activities that are completed (i.e., status updates, issue coordination, communication, etc.).
+- Execute required activities either by new development or by fixing existing code.

+- Update the enhancement/defect as it moves through the various teams and activities that are completed (i.e., status updates, issue coordination, communication, etc.).

-These various teams will work together to develop the requirement and design to meet the needs of FMS's customers.
+These various teams will work together to develop the requirement and design to meet the needs of FMS' customers.

-Development of approved CRs will include application coding, unit and system testing, and peer reviews.
-Upon completion, the Development team forwards the CR to the Test team.
+Development of approved changes will include application coding, unit and system testing, and peer reviews.
+Upon completion, the Development team forwards the change to the test team.